basmalaazab/DocLens/README.md

 curl http://localhost:8000/health
 ```

-### Query
+## Query

 ```http
 POST /query
 ```

-The endpoint accepts a user question, retrieves relevant document chunks, generates a grounded response, and returns the answer together with source information.
+The query endpoint receives a user question and returns a response generated from retrieved document context.

 Example: